quicwg/base-drafts/draft-ietf-quic-qpack.md

 {:#fig-stream-cancel title="Stream Cancellation"}

 A stream that is reset might have multiple outstanding header blocks with dynamic table references.
-When the decoder receives a stream reset before the end of a stream, it generates a Stream Cancellation instruction on the decoder stream.
-Similarly, when the decoder abandons reading of a stream it needs to signal this using the Stream Cancellation instruction.
+When an endpoint receives a stream reset before the end of a stream, it generates a Stream Cancellation instruction on the decoder stream.
+Similarly, when an endpoint abandons reading of a stream it needs to signal this using the Stream Cancellation instruction.
 This signals to the encoder that all references to the dynamic table on that stream are no longer outstanding.
 A decoder with a maximum dynamic table size equal to zero MAY omit